transcom/mymove-docs/docs/backend/testing/running-server-tests-inside-a-transaction.md

 Before you start running tests in Goland or other editor, make sure to run `make server_test_setup` first.
 :::

-## suite.Run vs suite.RunWithRollback

-We have two ways you can run tests, `suite.Run` and `suite.RunWithRollback`.
-Each has a use case, so you need to make sure you use the correct one.

-### suite.Run

-* If the code you are testing is using transactions, this is the one you need to use.

-### suite.RunWithRollback

-* This can only be used if per test transactions are turned on.
-* This will roll back changes after each test.
-This means you can reuse data that was set up in the main test in each of the subtests.

-## How to fix failing tests after turning on transactions

-* If the tests are using `suite.T().Run("some test description", func(t *testing.T)`, replace all instances of `suite.T().Run` with `suite.RunWithRollback` and all instances of `func(t *testing.T)` with `func()`.
-You'll also need to remove the `testing` package from the `import` statement.
-  * If the tests fail, it's most likely because the code under test uses transactions.
-In this case, you'll want to use `suite.Run`, and in some cases, that's enough to get the tests to pass.
-  * If not, it could be because each subtest is sharing DB setup.
-In that case, extract the shared setup into a separate function, and call that function at the beginning of each subtest.
-Look at the diff of `pkg/handlers/ghcapi/orders_test.go` in [this example](https://github.com/transcom/mymove/pull/6650/commits/ab1e72fbd559b73dc7a9089c0d5d5d12d4f83ba2).
-  * If the shared setup was already in a separate function, it should just be a matter of calling the setup function at the beginning of each subtest.
-[Here's an example](https://github.com/transcom/mymove/pull/6650/commits/dc6d5805a104d10463a7fd5382d43a598b6626a8).
-* Remove any calls to `suite.TruncateAll()` in the tests.
-Here's an example of [how the models tests were converted to use transactions](https://github.com/transcom/mymove/pull/6650/commits/ecefc78ef874644f9191d3a70aacb573bed63567).
-* Replace `suite.T().Fatalf` with `suite.Fail`

-In a few cases, running inside transactions have exposed that the tests were not actually running in isolation from each other and so the test wasn't actually testing what it thought it was.
-In those cases you may find latent bugs that need to be fixed or tests that need to be rethought so they really test the right thing.

 ### Why data setup has to be repeated within each subtest